-Eddy de Wind (1916–1987) was the last Jewish doctor to graduate from Leiden University in the Netherlands during World War Two.
-He volunteered to work at the Westerbork labour camp under the false impression that his mother, who had been taken by the Germans, would be saved from deportation.
-There, he met and married his first wife, Friedel.
-The couple was deported to Auschwitz in 1943.
-In late 1944, the Russians were closing in on the camp and the Germans set about destroying it, taking with them all prisoners who were still mobile – including Friedel, who was removed in January 1945.
-De Wind stayed in the camp, hid under a barracks, was liberated by the Russians and became a doctor in the Red Army.
-While still in the camp, he found a notebook and began writing Last Stop Auschwitz.
-After returning to Holland in the summer of 1945, de Wind specialized as a psychiatrist and psychoanalyst.
-In 1949 he published 'Confrontation With Death', his famous article in which he introduced the idea of concentration-camp syndrome.
-Last Stop Auschwitz was published in Dutch in February 1946.
-As far as is known, it is the only complete book written in Auschwitz itself.
+Eddy de Wind (1916-87) was the last Jewish doctor to graduate from Leiden University in the Netherlands during World War Two.
+He was transported to Auschwitz in 1943.
+Following the camp's liberation in January 1945, De Wind returned to Holland and specialized as a psychiatrist and psychoanalyst.
+In 1949 he published 'Confrontation with Death', his famous article in which he introduced the idea of concentration-camp syndrome.
+Last Stop Auschwitz was published in Dutch in February 1946 and in English for the first time in 2020.
+It is the only complete book written in Auschwitz itself.